Threshold Leadership™

 2. Communication → The Narrative Field

-• Resist forced storytelling designed to eliminate discomfort.
+• Resist storytelling that exists only to eliminate discomfort

 3. Talent & Workforce → The Capacity Field